pastaCat-sudo/Grumpy-Code/README.md

 # Grumpy-Code
 Ones and zeros suck.
-Yet, we craft with them in elaborate ways.
+Yet, we craft them in elaborate ways.

 I'm focusing on what's important.